What is JPEG Format

 Advantages and Disadvantages of JPEG Files

-Let’s take a closer look at pros and cons of this image format, so you could have a better understanding of its features and practical use.
+Let’s take a closer look at pros and cons of JPEG image format, so you could reduce the size of your JPEG files with better understanding of its features and practical use.

 Pros